 While many with astigmatism considered the visual to be accurate, some thought otherwise, including one Twitter user:

 In this example, the image is seen as blurred or double-vision.
-Many of my patients with astigmatism describe what they see as double vision but only in one eye.
+Many of our patients with astigmatism describe what they see as double vision but only in one eye.

 So the answer to what people with astigmatism see is that it depends.
 It can vary based on the level of severity of the condition, type of image being viewed, and time of day.
 Regardless of these factors, those with astigmatism can expect to see some form of blurriness, fuzziness, or distortion.